HAITAO2003/ip/README.md

 ## Quick Start

 1. Ensure you have Java 11 or above installed on your computer
-2. Download the latest version of Duke from [here](link-to-release)
+2. Download the latest version of Dumpling from [here](https://github.com/HAITAO2003/ip/releases/tag/Final-Release)
-3. Run the JAR file using: `java -jar duke.jar`
+3. Run the JAR file using: `java -jar dumpling.jar`
 4. The GUI should appear with a welcome message

 ## Features

-Duke uses a command-line interface within a chat window.
+Dumpling uses a command-line interface within a chat window.
 All task information is automatically saved after every command.

 ### Adding a Todo Task